Transversal Activities

 Addressed to: first stage researchers

-The Doctoral School organises this online seminar to transmit to early career researchers their responsibilities as future scientists, including awareness of and ability to deal with issues concerning research integrity and research ethics in a wider sense while promoting responsible conduct of research.
+The School for Doctoral Studies organises this online seminar to transmit to early career researchers their responsibilities as future scientists, including awareness of and ability to deal with issues concerning research integrity and research ethics in a wider sense while promoting responsible conduct of research.
 Early career researchers will have the opportunity to learn ethical principles and apply them to problems they will encounter during their professional activities as researchers.

 Mode: hybrid (virtual and on-site)